Worms can pose a risk to you, too.

 Hookworms can also affect people.
 If we walk across a contaminated area in bare feet, the microscopic, infective worm stages can burrow into our skin and cause irritation and itching.
 Wear shoes whenever walking on damp sand or soil to reduce the risk of a hookworm infection.

-Pet owners can choose from a range of worming products for their dog or cat, including spot-on treatments and tablets.
-Deworming products kill the parasite inside your pet, which then passes with their stool.
+Pet owners can choose from a range of deworming products for their dog or cat, including spot-on treatments and tablets.
+What is deworming?
+Deworming is the process of killing the parasite inside your pet by using deworming products.
+The dead parasites then pass with your pet’s stool.

 Deworming your pet helps protect them from further damage and discomfort caused by worms.
 Your vet can help you find the right product for your pet and also set up a regular deworming schedule to help protect them in the future.